Parcelli/Introduction-to-QIIME/README.md

 - Phylogenetic tree generation(bonus)

 ## Resources
-To follow through the training you will need QIIME2 installed and have an updated browser e.g Chrome for the visuazlizations of some outputs.
+To follow through the training you will need QIIME2 installed and have an updated browser e.g Chrome for the visualizations of some outputs.

 QIIME2 can be installed from this link [QIIME2](https://docs.qiime2.org/)